Conflux-Chain/conflux-documentation/docs/core/tutorials/js-conflux-sdk.md

 ---
 sidebar_position: 2
 title: JS SDK Complete Guide
-description: This is a complete guide for the js-conflux-sdk.
+description: A comprehensive guide to using the js-conflux-sdk.
 displayed_sidebar: coreSidebar
 ---

-[Developer Quickstart](../core-developer-quickstart.md) demonstrate how to install and use the js-conflux-sdk send transactions.
-This guide will go through the js-conflux-sdk in detail.
+The [Developer Quickstart](../core-developer-quickstart.md) demonstrates how to install and use the js-conflux-sdk for sending transactions.
+This guide delves into the details of the js-conflux-sdk.

-* Account generation
+* Account Generation
-* Query blockchain data
+* Querying Blockchain Data
-* Deploy smart contract
+* Deploying Smart Contracts
-* Call smart contract
+* Calling Smart Contracts
-* Common utils
+* Common Utilities
-* Unit conversion
+* Unit Conversion
-* Hash and sign
+* Hashing and Signing

-For more details, and examples, please check the [js-conflux-sdk's documentation](https://docs.confluxnetwork.org/js-conflux-sdk/)
+For further details and examples, please refer to the [js-conflux-sdk documentation](https://docs.confluxnetwork.org/js-conflux-sdk/).

-## Account generation
+## Account Generation

-Use **PrivateKeyAccount** to random generate a new account.
+Generate a new account using **PrivateKeyAccount**.

 ```javascript
 const { PrivateKeyAccount } = require('js-conflux-sdk');